Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Data

 \subsection{Data Preparation}

 Not all fact-checkers adhere completely to the ClaimReview format.
-Fact-checks on websites are particularly problematic as they might not include ClaimReivew or leave some fields empty.
 When the \texttt{claimReviewed} field is missing or empty, we consider the \texttt{headline} and \texttt{description} fields.
 We employ a heuristic to determine which part of the fact-check contains the claim: If the fact-checking entry contain any string in the \texttt{claimReviewed} field, we return this unaltered.
 Otherwise, we check whether either the length of the \texttt{headline} or the \texttt{description} fields is within two standard deviations of the average length of a \texttt{claimReviewed} entry.
 If this is the case, we return either one (with preference for the former).
 If both are longer we remove the fact-check.

 Similarly, not all fact-checks contain the name of the organization posting the claim.
 To remedy this, we extract the domain name of the final redirect of each URL associated with a fact-check and use this as our primary entity identifier.
-Another pre-processing step taken to assure that only the claim is contained in the final data-set, we manually inspect tri- to six-grams within each fact-checking domain that appear suspiciously often.
+Another pre-processing step taken to assure that only the claim is contained in the final dataset, we manually inspect tri- to six-grams within each fact-checking domain that appear disproportionally often.
 We used the LaBSE tokenizer to split each fact-check, and aggregate token counts by the domain of the fact-checker.
 Examples of tokens, unrelated to the actual claim are ``WHATSAPP - CHECK," ``Verificamos," ``Fact-Check:".
 After manually reviewing the most repeated substrings, we found 84 that are not part of the claims being fact-checked and remove these.
 In addition, we remove exact duplicates of fact-checks (retaining the earlier in time), and fact-checks that did not contain a valid claim, according to the aforementioned heuristics employed, after the pre-processing.